Client-Side Prediction

 | 1 | Player presses forward |

-| 2 | Client predicts movement locally |
+| 2 | Client predicts movement locally — applies physics immediately |

-| 3 | Input sent to server |
+| 3 | Input + sequence number sent to server |

-| 4 | Server calculates authoritative position |
+| 4 | Server processes input authoritatively |

-| 5 | Client receives server state |
+| 5 | Server broadcasts authoritative state to all clients |

-| 6 | Client reconciles prediction with reality |
+| 6 | Client receives server state with sequence acknowledgement |

 Reconciliation